 Locations of sites sacred to Native American tribes are not generally publicly available due to tribal requests for confidentiality.
 However, as there were Native American communities throughout the United States prior to European colonization, these sites most likely occur throughout the assessment area.
-A large number of sites occur on federally-administered lands
+A large number of sites occur on federally-administered lands [Source: 173], however some do occur on other public lands, such as state-administered lands, and private lands.
+Therefore, the following risk assessment considers the entire assessment area.

-&lt;sup>54 Brown, E., N. Dudley, A. Lindhe, D.R.
+&lt;sup>49 Brown, E., N. Dudley, A. Lindhe, D.R.
 Muhtaman, C. Stewart, and T. Synnott (eds.).
 2013 (October).
 Common guidance for the identification of High Conservation Values.
 HCV Resource Network.
 P.25 (https://ic.fsc.org/en/what-is-fsc-certification/consultations/archive/hcv-common-guidance)